 It’s a long day.
 We fly north from Fairbanks over the Yukon River and Arctic Circle to the arctic village of Bettles.
 From Bettles we charter a plane into the Gates of the Arctic National Park.
-We’ll land on a sprawling lake near the river.
+We’ll land near the river with mountains all around.
 If the mood strikes us, we will assemble the canoes and paddle for a bit.
 Or we might elect to explore our surroundings on foot and save the paddling for the next day.

 We’ll canoe our way down the Noatak.
 On days when we travel, we will spend about five hours on the river paddling about 15 miles.
 Alternating days will be layover days when we will explore on foot from camp.
 We can climb peaks from every camp, but there is also lots of good walking along the river, or up pretty tundra creeks.
 There will be free time each and every day after camp is pitched.
 The long evening is yours to enjoy the golden arctic sunlight.

 Clean up and pack our gear.
 Weather permitting, we’ll catch our return flight back up the Noatak, over a great many mountains and then on to Fairbanks.
 Remove rubber boots!

 Or join us for an extended trip down the Noatak….

 If you want to continue down the Noatak for another week, we are going to keep on going!
 The river emerges from the mountains and enters a region of bluffs and rolling country.
 Muskoxen are common and there are numerous lakes off the river that offer decent fishing and great birding.
 The river picks up speed over the next 80 miles and the paddling is fun.
 Contact us for details about this extended Noatak River Expedition.
 The total cost for 17 days on the river, August 8 – 24 trip is $7,600/ person starting in Fairbanks and ending in Kotzebue.